actionml/harness-cli/README.md

 The Harness Command Line Interface uses a connection to a running Harness Server to do administrative tasks.

-## **SEVERAL IMPORTANT NOTES**
+## **PLEASE READ THESE NOTES**

  - **Until we deprecate and remove** the integrated CLI this one will coexist and perform the same functions as the integrated one but with a new command-name `harness-cli status` instead of `harness status`.
 Once we switch this will become the only CLI and will go back to `harness status` etc
  - This CLI **cannot be used to start or stop** Harness, use the integrates cli to do this. `harness start` and `harness stop` should still work.
  - You must add the `harness-cli` script to your PATH and to be safe it should be before the embedded Harness CLI.
+ - **The Harness Python SDK is now included**: You can build and install the SDK as shown in setup.

 These restrictions will be removed in future version of this project.

 ## Requirements

- - Python 3: Install so that it is executed with `python3` NOT `python`
+ - Python 3: Install so that it is executed with `python3` NOT `python`.
+Check with `which python3` or `python3 -version`
  - A running Harness Server
  - Linux, macOS, or other 'nix version

 ## Setup

-To get the project do a git pull from the `develop` branch of this repo: https://github.com/actionml/harness-cli.git
+To get the project do a git pull from the `develop` branch of this repo: https://github.com/actionml/harness-cli.git.
+The latest WIP is in `feature/cli-refactor`

 Set your PATH env variable to point to the `harness-cli/python-cli` directory of this project **AND** make sure it is before the embedded CLI in `harness/dist/bin` or wherever you install the CLI that comes with the Harness repo.

+### Install the Harness Python SDK

+ - `cd harness-cli/python-sdk`
+ - `python3 setup.py install`

+This will put the SDK in a place any python program should be able to access it. and this is important because the Harness Python CLI uses the SDK.

 ### Localhost